MAINTAINING A HOME

 Read more:

 Insurance is issued by AAI Limited ABN 48 005 297 807 trading as Suncorp Insurance.
-Consider the Product Disclosure Statement before making a decision about this insurance.
+Read the Product Disclosure Statement before buying this insurance.
+The Target Market Determination is also available.
+This advice has been prepared without taking into account your particular objectives, financial situation or needs, so you should consider whether it is appropriate for you before acting on it.

 #We do not insure you for bushfire, storm, storm surge, flood or tsunami in the first 72 hours of your policy.
 Very limited exceptions apply.
 For full details refer to the PDS.